 So no, Virgin Atlantic isn’t out of line by trying to cover its fuel costs.
 But is it going about it the wrong way?

 This isn’t the first time Virgin’s fuel surcharges have been questioned.
 Back in 2008, the airline and British Airways agreed to pay $203 million to settle a lawsuit brought against it by passengers over the fees.
 However, Virgin doesn’t appear to have made any announcements about its fuel surcharges in the recent past.
 Rather, it seems to be adjusting its surcharges as the price of fuel increases.

 Passengers don’t expect airlines to run a charity by giving away tickets.
 But why not raise fares to cover the cost of the extra fuel?
 And why wait until the last minute to broadside them with a fuel surcharge?

 Indeed, the Transportation Department is considering rules that would force airlines to quote an “all-in” price — and stick to it — even if their costs increase between the time the ticket is booked and the flight leaves.
 To passengers, that seems reasonable.

 Dawson’s case was unusual, because it involved a group booking that hadn’t been paid yet.
 Normally, tickets that are already purchased aren’t subject to any kind of price increase.

-I contacted Virgin on behalf of Dawson, and Virgin’s group desk got in touch with her.
+My advocacy team and I contacted Virgin on behalf of Dawson, and Virgin’s group desk got in touch with her.
 It sent her new ticketing instructions which had a lower fuel surcharge and taxes, and extended her ticketing deadline.

 “It looks as if my group may be spared a lot of extra expense,” she told me.